Engee documentation

 Modulation analysis

-In this example, we will explore the possibilities of constellations of different signals and compare the BER of bitstream modulation variants at a common noise level.
+In this example we will analyse the possibilities of building constellations of different modulations.

 image_2.png